Department of Psychology

 These four year graduation plans are simply one possible route to take to a degree.
-Students are encouraged to speak with their academic advisor or go to the Psychology Undergraduate Advisement Center and speak with Ms. Tracie Burt to create an individualized plan to determine what courses they may want to take to compliment their interests and experiences.
+Students are encouraged to speak with their academic advisor or go to the Psychology Undergraduate Advisement Center and speak with Ms. Brittany Wise to create an individualized plan to determine what courses they may want to take to compliment their interests and experiences.

 - Master of Science in Psychology